-- Carefully read the owner's manual and make sure you understand all seat belt instructions and all safety information. - Move the vehicle seat to the rearmost position. - Have the child sit up straight, back against the seat, and feet on or near the floor. - Check that the child's seat belt is properly positioned and secured. - Supervise the child.
+- Carefully read the owner's manual and make sure you understand all seat belt instructions and all safety information. - Move the vehicle seat to the rearmost position. - Have the child sit up straight, back against the seat, and feet on or near the floor. - Check that the child's seat belt is properly positioned and secured. - Remind the child not to lean toward the door. - Supervise the child.
 Even mature children sometimes need to be reminded to fasten the seat belts or sit properly.